tombewley/tombewley.github.io/_posts/2019-12-29-weekly-readings-12.md

 The technique is deployed to generate obstacle-avoiding trajectories in a 2D environment, and sequences of images of a strand of rope representing a feasible interpolation between start and end configurations.

-### Lyre, Holger.
-“Concerning the State Space of Artificial Intelligence,” 2019, 27.

-Not too much novel in here, but the author takes a stab at mapping the space within which the many possible approaches to artificial intelligence lie.

-This space is obviously very high-dimensional, but three primary 'classes' of dimension are proposed:

-1. Generalisation (vs narrowness).
-2. Grounding (i.e. semantic properties).
-3. Self-$x$-ness, where $x$ could stand for:
-   - Learning
-   - Repairing
-   - Replicating
-   - Explanatory
-   - Conscious
-   - …

-It is imagined that human-level intelligence is a point (or compact region) in this space.

 ### Páez, Andrés.
 “The Pragmatic Turn in Explainable Artificial Intelligence (XAI).” *Minds and Machines* 29, no. 3 (September 2019): 441–59.

 Argues that the goal of XAI is not well-defined and should be reformulated in terms of a coherent model of human *understanding*, informed by results from psychology and philosophy.